Dr. Gary Tanchak, D.C.

 Can You Use Theragun on Face?

-Using Theragun on face is not a good idea.
+Using Theragun on your face is not a good idea.
 Higher-end Theragun massage guns are punchy with an industry-leading 16mm amplitude, and this is more-than-enough to leave you with a bruised face or stress fractures if used on the more sensitive areas of your face.

 The 16mm head travel distance is just too much for the face – don’t risk an injury.

-theragun pro supefsoft foam head
+theragun supefsoft attachment

 Don’t worry, you can still significantly reduce muscle tension in your face by performing manual facial massage.
 Here are some basic techniques for massaging the major face muscles listed above: